mrixon95/JavaFX/Javafx_notes.md

 Radiobuttons descend from toggle button class.

+Toggle button node does not extend from scene graph so we have to use fx:define.

+For fx id, we need to use a $ sign.

 Toggle button is a control in its own right and stay down after being clicked.

+To make a button selected by default, use the selected property.

+Checkbox has two states.
+Either selected or not selected.

+You can enable the indeterminate state, which is a dash.

+Toggle button is like a regular button except when we press it, it stays down.

+To enable only one toggle button to be selected at a time, use a toggle group.

 ```
 <GridPane fx:controller="sample.Controller"